A Universal Safety Framework for Medical AI Using Worst-Case Bias Certification and Influence-Based Attribution Validated in Skin Cancer Screening

 This distribution is the problem.
 It is also the data.
 There are exactly 411 dark skin images available with both tone and diagnosis labels in the entire filtered Fitzpatrick17k.
 DermEquity uses all of them for the benchmark, and none of them for baseline model training.
 This was a deliberate stress-test philosophy: you cannot evaluate worst-case bias by putting your worst-case cases in the training set.
 The design was intentional, and it required defending.

-*I, and my partners, do not claim 0% dark skin training is realistic.
+*We do not claim 0% dark skin training is realistic.
 We claim it is the correct stress test.
-Most deployed dermatology AI models were trained on datasets with this level of underrepresentation."
+Most deployed dermatology AI models were trained on datasets with this level of underrepresentation.

-Before building WCUG, I needed to understand what existing fairness metrics could and couldn't tell me.
-I spent several weeks reading the foundational fairness literature: Hardt, Price, and Srebo (2016) on equalized odds, Guo et al. (2017) on calibration error, Verma and Rubin (2018) on the multiplicity of fairness definitions, and various applied medical AI fairness papers from 2019 onward.
+Before building WCUG, I needed to understand what existing fairness metrics could and could not tell me.
+I spent several weeks reading the foundational fairness literature: Hardt, Price, and Srebro (2016) on equalized odds, Guo et al. (2017) on calibration error, Verma and Rubin (2018) on the multiplicity of fairness definitions, and various applied medical AI fairness papers from 2019 onward.

-2 supporting metrics I implemented first, before WCUG, helped establish that average metrics were truly missing signal: CCG and FPNAI.
+Two supporting metrics I implemented before WCUG helped establish that average metrics were truly missing signal: CCG and FPNAI.

 CCG: Confidence Calibration Gap

 CCG measures whether the model's confidence is differentially miscalibrated across skin tones.
-A miscalibrated model doesn't just get predictions wrong; it's wrong with inappropriate confidence.
+A miscalibrated model does not just get predictions wrong; it is wrong with inappropriate confidence.
 On dark skin lesions, overconfidence in incorrect predictions is a specific failure mode with clinical implications: a clinician trusting the model's confidence score would have even less reason to override a wrong prediction.

 calibration_error(group) = |mean_confidence(group) − actual_accuracy(group)|